 4. Commence a civil action

 Alternatively, for matters that are outside the decision-making powers of the STB, parties can consider litigation.
 Litigation is the process of suing another party under the Singapore court system.

-If you require legal advice on the validity of your condo’s by-laws, or require legal representation for a dispute with your condo’s MC, please contact our property lawyers.
+If you require legal advice on the validity of your condo’s by-laws, or require legal representation for a dispute with your condo’s MC, please contact our landlord-tenant dispute lawyers.

 - What if the seller does not turn up for the First Appointment?

 - Joint ownership in Singapore and unequal contributions to purchase price

 - Types of property and home ownership in Singapore

 - What are the duties of an estate agent in Singapore?

 - Selling Property as a Tenant in Common

 - Buying a Property on Trust for Your Child